Kelham Baptist Church

 Kelham Baptist Church is a place you can call home.
-Our music is traditional (we sing hymns from hymnbooks) not because we are old-fashioned but because they emphasize the historic teachings of our faith and remind us of the truths those who have gone before us have learned and celebrated).
+Our music is traditional (we sing hymns from hymnbooks) not because we are old-fashioned but because the hymns powerfully emphasize historic teachings of our faith and remind us of the truths those who have gone before us have learned and celebrated).
 The community of God's people singing is a powerful testimony.
-Our preaching is expositional (we try explain the Bible and apply its teachings to our lives today).
-Our church family is older but warm and welcoming.
+Our preaching is expositional (we explain the Bible and apply its teachings to our lives today).
+Our church family is warm and welcoming.